Projectile Aerodynamics models the aerodynamic forces acting on projectiles without compromising their ability to hit targets.

 Aim at the target point.

-xxxxxxxxxxpublic void AimAt(Vector3 point)β° Launch()
+xxxxxxxxxxpublic void AimAt(Vector3 point)

 Launch the Projectile Prefab you defined in the inspector, using the velocity you calculated earlier by calling AimAt(...).

-xxxxxxxxxxpublic void Launch()UsePrediction
+xxxxxxxxxxpublic void Launch()

-Whether to predict the trajectory of the movement and display it.
+Whether to predict and display the trajectory.

-xxxxxxxxxxpublic bool UsePrediction { get; set; }OnFinished
+xxxxxxxxxxpublic bool UsePrediction { get; set; }

 Custom callback that is triggered when the projectile reaches its target, providing the projectile's Rigidbody as an arg for use.
 Note that it is triggered after a pre-calculated time, not by collision.

-xxxxxxxxxxpublic Action<Rigidbody> OnFinished { get; set; }Other Properties
+xxxxxxxxxxpublic Action<Rigidbody> OnFinished { get; set; }

-The properties in the Inspector (we described earlier in the Inspector Properties section) are all public and you can modify them through scripts.
+The properties in the Inspector (we described earlier in the Inspector section) are all public and you can modify them through scripts.

 Note